 Everything about ambushing Rosenthal stunk, looking like a set up carried out by insiders grasping for power.
 (You can read about that fiasco here.)
 But it happened so fast and behind closed doors that the way it violated established law slipped by.

-Although a plot had been in the works for weeks, Team Cuomo — on Juneteenth — announced firing Rosenthal by way of a press release shared only with the Post.
+Although a plot had been in the works for weeks, Team Cuomo — on Juneteenth, yet — announced firing Rosenthal by way of a press release shared only with the Post.

 But wait a minute.
 Hiring and firing executives is the legal responsibility of RIOC’s board of directors, assuming they have one.
-And according to the official record, the full board never met on that day or any other nearby.
+And according to the official record, the full board never met on that day.

-There was no Open Meetings Law required public notice, and no minutes of any meeting exist, at least not publicly available as legally required.
-Consequently, there’s no assurance that any quorum existed or that any votes were taken.
+There was no public notice required by Open Meetings Law, and no minutes of any meeting exist, at least not publicly available as legally required.
+Consequently, there’s no reason to believe that any quorum existed or that any votes were taken.

 Note: After the Roosevelt Island Daily called out this abuse of authority, RIOC posted a June meeting on its website, but not until September 2nd.
 In the video, board member David Kraut eagerly moves for naming Shelton Haynes as “interim” president without ever mentioning how or why the spot was vacant.
 Cuomo’s always acquiescent board of enablers happily votes “Yes.”
-Unanimously.
+Unanimously, of course.

 No record on legally required public notices or availability for observing has ever been produced.